vertical landscaping trends

 Vertical Landscaping: The Uprising Popularity of Planting Upwards

-Vertical landscaping is a remarkable trend developed in large cities where green space is occasionally limited.
-As it offers a harmonic fusion of beauty and sustainability, this original and imaginative approach to gardening has caught the eyes of architects, cultivators, and nature enthusiasts alike.
+Vertical landscaping is a remarkable trend that has developed in large cities where green space is occasionally limited.
+Offering a harmonic fusion of beauty and sustainability, this original and imaginative approach to gardening has caught the eyes of architects, cultivators, and nature enthusiasts alike.

 What is vertical landscaping?